 REI Co-op Down Jacket – The REI Co-op branded products always seem to be a quality product at a great price.
 This down jacket is reversible in sizes up to 4T, which means you can just flip it around if your little one makes a bit of a mess during the day.
 The larger sizes of the REI down jacket aren’t reversible, but still warm.

 Winter Accessories for head, fingers, and toes

 5 Merino Wool Socks

 When the temperature starts dropping, it’s important that all the cold stays out.
 This means dressing in tall wool socks so ankles and legs aren’t exposed as kids move around.
 I know some of my pictures in this post show bare ankles, but these were taken before it was that cold, so Hudson was just fine with his short socks.

 Nui Organics Wool Socks – Socks are another piece of clothing where it’s important to go with wool!
 Wool keeps your feet warm, and its ability to absorb moisture means it’ll keep your kids feet insulated, even if they get a little sweaty or wet from the weather.
 The Merino Nature socks by Nui Organics come up and over the ankles, so they’re great for heading outdoors.
 The Merino Lounge socks are nice and thick.
 They’re great for around the house and outdoors.

 6 Winter Shoes and Boots

 When looking for winter shoes and boots, I looked for ones that are lightweight and flexible.
 I recently learned about how important footwear is in the development of feet, which is why I created this post here talking about the best barefoot shoes for kids.
-Many winter shoes tend to be heavy and have little bend, which can be both uncomfortable and not good for a child’s feet.
+Many winter shoes tend to be heavy and have soles with chunky heels and very little bend, which can be both uncomfortable and not good for a child’s feet.

 7 Caps and Beanies